saellis/actual/README.md

     * `terraform login`
 10. Make the following updates to the following files in the repository:
     * Update `backend.tf` with your organization and workspace names from HCP Terraform.
-    * Update `main.tf` with your GCP project name for the "project" and "billing_project" parameters.
-You may have the same value for the "project" and "billing_project" parameters.
-You can optionally change the region and zone as well, but keep in mind [only certain regions are eligible for the always-free Compute Engine instance][3].
     * Create a file named `sensitive.auto.tfvars` and create the following variables:
         * actual_fqdn - The fully-qualified domain name you want to use for your Actual Budget server.
 This can either be the same value as your DuckDNS subdomain (i.e. "example.duckdns.org"), or a subsite within it (i.e. "budget.example.duckdns.org")
         * billing_account_name = "your_billing_account_name" - This defaults to "My Billing Account", so this only needs defined if your billing account name is something else.